z00logist/linguistics-thesaurus/README.md

 ## Why Use This Repository?

-- **Comprehensive Coverage**: Dive deep into the multiple subfields of linguistics, from the foundational structures of language to specialized studies.
+- Dive deep into the multiple **subfields** of linguistics, from the **foundational structures** of language to specialized studies.
-- **Structured Learning**: Follow an organized pathway that takes you through the basics to advanced topics in various areas of linguistics.
+- Follow an **organized** pathway that takes you through the basics to advanced topics in various areas of linguistics.
-- **Practical Relevance**: Useful for both theoretical linguistics and applied fields such as NLP and language processing.
+- Useful for both **theoretical** linguistics and **applied** fields such as NLP and language processing.
-- **Enhanced Learning Experience**: Leverage linked resources and references for further exploration.

 ### **Important Note**:
 Throughout this repository, you will find links to Wikipedia for additional reference.
 Enhance your study experience by using the [Wiki-Helper](https://github.com/z00logist/wiki-helper) widget, which allows you to interactively ask questions about Wikipedia articles for in-depth understanding.